drhsqlite/pikchr/doc/sqlitesyntax.md

 [3]: https://www.sqlite.org/docsrc/dir/art/syntax?ci=trunk
 [4]: https://www.sqlite.org/docsrc/doc/trunk/README.md

-### Pikchr As A TCL Extension
+### Pikchr as a Tcl Extension

-The pikchr.c source file can be compiled into a TCL extension by adding the -DPIKCHR_TCL compile-time option.
-As a TCL extensions, Pikchr provides a single new TCL command named "`pikchr`" which takes a single argument that the Pikchr source text.
-The `pikchr` command returns a TCL list of three elements which are:
+The [`pikchr.c` source file][src] can be compiled into a Tcl extension by adding the `-DPIKCHR_TCL` compile-time option.
+As a Tcl extension, Pikchr provides a single new Tcl command named "`pikchr`" which takes a single argument: the Pikchr source text.
+The `pikchr` command returns a Tcl list of three elements which are:

    1. The SVG output text
    2. The width of the output in pixels